civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(5)** Paragraph (a) of the definition **clearing house** in subsection 39.15(9) of the Act is replaced by the following:

-    a clearing house, as defined in section 2 of the `Payment Clearing and Settlement Act`, that provides clearing, settlement **or payment message exchange** services for a clearing and settlement system designated under section 4 of that Act; or
+    a clearing house, as defined in section 2 of the `Payment Clearing and Settlement Act`, that provides clearing, settlement or payment message exchange services for a clearing and settlement system designated under section 4 of that Act; or

 ### Section 127

   **(1)** Paragraph 39.22(1)(a) of the Act is replaced by the following:

-    the day **that is 12 months** after the day on which the order is made under subsection 39.13(1); or
+    the day that is 12 months after the day on which the order is made under subsection 39.13(1); or

   **(2)** Subsection 39.22(3) of the Act is replaced by the following:

-    **(3)** The Governor in Council may, by order made on the recommendation of the Minister, grant one or more extensions of the period set out in subsection (1) but the last extension must expire not later than **the day that is 18 months** after the day on which the order is made under subsection 39.13(1).
+    **(3)** The Governor in Council may, by order made on the recommendation of the Minister, grant one or more extensions of the period set out in subsection (1) but the last extension must expire not later than the day that is 18 months after the day on which the order is made under subsection 39.13(1).

 ### Section 128

 Subsection 39.23(2) of the Act is replaced by the following:

-**(2)** Only a prescribed person who is, **as a result of the application of the regulations**, in a worse financial position than they would have been had the federal member institution been liquidated under the `Winding-up and Restructuring Act` is entitled to be paid compensation.
+**(2)** Only a prescribed person who is, as a result of the application of the regulations, in a worse financial position than they would have been had the federal member institution been liquidated under the `Winding-up and Restructuring Act` is entitled to be paid compensation.

 ### Section 129